COURAGE

 REACTING OR RESPONDING

 Leaders learn to respond to situations rather than react to them.
 When you react to a person or situation, you are emotional.
-You need to be problem-solving or thinking through to a solution.
+You need to be problem-solving or thinking through a solution.
 You are reacting.
-If you respond to a person or situation you are thoughtful, not emotional and can think through to a solution.
-I think you responded appropriately and with a well-thought-out response.
+If you respond to a person or situation, you are thoughtful, not emotional, and can think through a solution.
+You responded appropriately and with a well-thought-out response.

 FAIRPLAY